 Breakdown of Where Austin Owners are Located

-Three of the 10 largest office owners in Austin are based in California, including Apple, CalSTRS and Karlin Real Estate.
+Three of the 10 largest office owners in Austin are based in California, including Apple, CalSTRS, and Karlin Real Estate.
 Other companies, such as CIM Group, based in Los Angeles, have been actively growing their Austin portfolio in recent years.
-Currently ranked number 13, CIM owns roughly 1 million sf of office inventory in Austin, including properties like 5th + Tillery in the East submarket and Chase Tower in Austin’s CBD.
-CIM also has plans to redevelop a warehouse at 1300 E. 5th St. into a 246,774-sf building.
+Currently ranked number 13, CIM owns roughly 1 million square feet of office inventory in Austin, including properties like 5th + Tillery in the East submarket and Chase Tower in Austin’s CBD.
+CIM also has plans to redevelop a warehouse at 1300 E. 5th St. into a 246,774-square-foot building.

 Georgia’s ownership share is primarily attributed to Cousins Properties, which is headquartered in Atlanta.
-Ranked as the 30th largest Austin office owner, Invesco is also based in Atlanta and owns roughly 650,000 sf of office space in Austin spread across 100 Congress and Barton Oaks Plaza II and III.
+Ranked as the 30th largest Austin office owner, Invesco is also based in Atlanta and owns roughly 650,000 square feet of office space in Austin spread across 100 Congress and Barton Oaks Plaza II and III.

 With firms like CBRE ranking Austin as the number one destination for commercial real estate investment in the U.S., and billionaires like Elon Musk predicting that Austin will be “the biggest boomtown that America has seen in 50 years,” it’s likely that commercial real estate investors from across the country, and the world, will continue to grow their portfolios in our city.

 Learn More: Download our latest Austin Office Market Report